Course Calendar (Eastern Standard Time)

 - Deciphering the FDA’s new interpretation of pre- and post- MMA 180 day exclusivity

-- – what are the implications of this interpretation for products having ANDA’s filed prior to the enactment of the MMA?
+- What are the implications of this interpretation for products having ANDA’s filed prior to the enactment of the MMA?

 - Exploring the interplay between the 30-month stay and 180-day exclusivity